• Skip to Content

 • The Old and New Testament concentration.

-All concentrations require 42 credit hours and require courses in hermeneutics, testament specific exegesis, language-based book studies, and theology.
+All concentrations require 42 credit hours and require courses in hermeneutics, testament-specific exegesis, language-based book studies, and theology.

 Ancient Language Tuition Rebate Program

-The M.A. in Biblical Exegesis requires either 8 or 16 hours of pre-requisites in Hebrew and/or Greek, depending on the chosen track.
+The M.A. in Biblical Exegesis requires either 8 or 16 hours of prerequisites in Hebrew and/or Greek, depending on the chosen track.
 If a student takes GREK 101 and/or GREK 102, and/or HEBR 101 and/or HEBR 102 at Wheaton College upon enrolling in the program, please note that these classes do not count toward the completion of the 42-credit-hour Biblical Exegesis degree.

 Wheaton College provides an Ancient Language Tuition Rebate for students who take Hebrew and/or Greek pre-requisite language courses at Wheaton.
 This rebate, covering up to 8 or 16 credit hours, significantly reduces the overall cost for anyone who has not previously studied the biblical languages.
 This rebate does not cover the cost for competency exams or the cost for ancient language courses taken at another college or university.

-How Does This Work?
+How Does the Ancient Language Tuition Rebate Work?

-A student pays the tuition cost for a language pre-requisite course the semester they register to take the class.
+A student pays the tuition cost for a language prerequisite course the semester they register to take the class.
 After successfully completing the ancient language course for that semester, the rebate is applied to the net tuition charges for the next semester the student enrolls.
 For example, if a student takes HEBR 101, which is a 4 credit hour course, during the fall semester, the following semester a tuition rebate will be awarded for the amount paid for HEBR 101 minus a proportion of any need-based grant (Wheaton Grant) OR any merit award (endowed scholarships).

-It is best to take the ancient language pre-requisite courses early in your studies.
+It is best to take the ancient language prerequisite courses early in your studies.
 The tuition rebate is not available after completing the 42 credit hours required to earn the degree.
 It is also not available if a student leaves the program without completing their degree.
 No cash will be disbursed to students who may take an ancient language course and then decide to leave the program.

-Coordinator, Associate Professor Andrew T. Abernethy
+Program Director, Professor, Andrew T. Abernethy

 M.A. in Biblical Exegesis - Old Testament Concentration